1st Named Storm Of Atlantic Hurricane Season Could Develop Monday Night

 The system could become "a short-lived subtropical or tropical cyclone later today or tonight," the Miami-based hurricane center says.

-Despite expectation that the storm will likely fade as it moves north and northeast, the hurricane center is advising people on the island of Bermuda to keep an eye on the system.
+Despite expectations that the storm will likely fade as it moves north and northeast, the hurricane center is advising people on the island of Bermuda to keep an eye on the system.

 It's not rare for a named storm to form ahead of the June 1 hurricane season, which runs from June 1 to Nov.
 30.